 The STP for England and Wales typically opens for applications in January and closes in February.

 Competition for the STP is tough.
 Interested students are recommended to look for volunteering / work shadowing opportunities within hospitals.
 The Belfast Trust has a web page with information about how to volunteer with them.
 Even if the opportunities are not directly relevant to the specific areas of interest these should provide an insight into the NHS that would be valuable for STP applications.

 Equipment manufacturers are another good place to look for graduate jobs and placements, however graduate schemes are unlikely with these employers.
-See Where can I look for jobs for some suggestions.
+See Relevant Job Websites for some suggestions.

 More information about careers in Medical Science can be found through the Institute of Physics and Engineering in Medicine, British Nuclear Medicine Society, British Institute of Radiology, British Academy of Audiology